jamesec/jamesec.github.io/o/interstellar_2014.md

 Rewatching *Interstellar (2014)* left me with a few thoughts and small details I wanted to write down before they faded.

-- `00:29:53` Professor Brand: We're not meant to save the world.
-We're meant to leave it.
+- `00:29:53` Professor Brand: We’re not meant to save the world.
+We’re meant to leave it.
 	- Whether Plan A or Plan B, Earth is doomed as a human home in *Interstellar*.
 	- Humanity’s future requires abandoning it — not saving it.
 - `00:35:33` Professor Brand: Find us a new home.
 By the time you return, I will have solved the problem of gravity.
 I give you my word.